 PUBLICATIONS and RESOURCES: Members receive the Society’s Journal, The Oxfordshire Family Historian, published three times a year, and an occasional Society publication.

-The Society has transcribed most of the parish, non-conformist, college and other registers for Oxfordshire and North Berkshire, at least up to 1837 and many to the 20th century.
-These are available on CD and fiche for purchase, and are also on open access at Oxfordshire History Centre, St Luke’s, Cowley, the Local & Family History Section of the Oxford Central Library at Westgate, Oxford, and other local studies libraries.
+The Society has transcribed and indexed most of the parish, non-conformist, college and other registers for Oxfordshire and North Berkshire, at least up to 1837 and many to the 20th century.
+Many memorial inscriptions have also been transcribed.
+Transcriptions are available on CD for purchase, and are also on open access at Oxfordshire History Centre, St Luke’s, Cowley, the Local & Family History Section of the Oxford Central Library at Westgate, Oxford, and other local studies libraries.
 The book by Colin Harris, Oxfordshire Parish Registers and Bishops Transcripts (2006), is an invaluable source for locating parish records.

 The Society also provides a Search Service of its many and varied indexes for a small fee.
 These include the 1841 & 1851 Census Index & Transcript; 1861, 1871, 1881, 1891 & 1901 Census Indexes; Oxfordshire and North Berks Marriage Indexes 1538–1837; Monumental Inscription Master Index; Baptism Index 1538–1851 (in progress); Burial Index 1538–1851 (in progress); and Strays Index.

 Details of all these publications and resources, together with books for sale, are listed in the Annual Members’ Handbook, included in the New Members’ joining pack, and are available on our web site at www.ofhs.org.uk.
 The Society also offers help to the general public with a Family History Advisory Service at the Oxfordshire History Centre, St Luke’s, Cowley, OX4 2HT and at the Local & Family History Section of the Oxford Central Library at Westgate, Oxford.